xitu/gold-miner/article/2020/using-json-stringify-to-work-with-javascript-object.md

 # Using JSON.stringify to Work with JavaScript Object

-#### JavaScript

-## Filter Object Properties by Using JSON.stringify

-#### A simple technique to filter JavaScript object properties by using replacer as an array or a function.

 ![Photo by [Hanny Naibaho](https://unsplash.com/@hannynaibaho?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on [Unsplash](https://unsplash.com/s/photos/coffee?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)](https://cdn-images-1.medium.com/max/9282/1*Kiz9V-noKpoSaIAdYyzWNA.jpeg)

 In this article, I will share about using replacers with JSON.stringify().

-1. Syntax Re-introduction
----

-2. Using Replacer Argument

 ## Syntax Re-introduction